Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Doubly Robust Weighted Generalized Linear Model

 \subsection{Count Outcomes}

-From now on, we posit a linear model for the baseline function, i.e., $f(x;\bbeta)=x^T\bbeta$.
-For count outcomes, we present the following estimating function: This equation takes a similar form to $\bU_1(\bpsi)$ with the leading term $\exp\{-\gamma(\xp_i,a;\bpsi)\}$, and also shared a similar form to \citet{wallace2015doubly} using overlap weights, but is not identical to either.
+For count outcomes, we present the following estimating function: This estimating equation is inspired by the A-learning estimating equation $\bU_1(\bpsi)$ and the weighted least squares equation using overlap weights $|a_i-\pi_i|$ in \citet{wallace2015doubly}.
+The overlap weights $|a_i-\pi_i|$ ensure that the above estimating equation is unbiased even if the baseline model is misspecified (under the setting that $\pi$ is correctly specified).
+Moreover, \citet{wallace2015doubly} empirically demonstrated that the use of overlap weights can improves efficiency of the resulting estimator over estimators of the same form that use alternative weights such as inverse probability of treatment weights.
+Note that this equation takes a similar form to $\bU_1(\bpsi)$, with the leading term $\exp\{-\gamma(\xp_i,a;\bpsi)\}$, and shares a similar form to \citet{wallace2015doubly} using overlap weights, but is not identical to either.

 \begin{assumption} When at least one of the two nuisance models $\pi$ or $f$ is correctly specified, there exists a unique population parameter $\btheta^*=(\bbeta^*,\bpsi^*)$ such that $\E[\bU_3(\bbeta^*,\bpsi^*)]=\boldsymbol0$. \end{assumption}